dougeby/IntuneDocs/intune/includes/win10-automatic-enrollment-aad.md

     - **MDM Compliance URL**

     > [!IMPORTANT]
-    > If a user is a member of a group that has both automatic MDM enrollment and MAM enabled, and the user tries to workplace join their personal device, then only MAM is enabled.
+    > If both **MAM user scope** and automatic MDM enrollment (**MDM user scope**) are enable for a group, only MAM is enabled for users in that group when they workplace join their personal device.
+Device are not automatically MDM enrolled.

 6. Select **Save**.